 Exploring this incredible city is a challenge.
-There’s just so much to see, so many places to visit, so many experiences to be had; and you don’t want to miss a one!
+There’s just so much to see, so many places to visit, so many experiences to be had; and you don’t want to miss a single one!
 The sights, the smells, the sounds, and even the flavors of New York City belong to the street.
-Come with us and travel the way true New Yorkers move: by bus, by ferry, by train and on your own two feet.
+Come with us and travel the way true New Yorkers do: by bus, by ferry, by train and on your own two feet.

 Accompany us on a walking tour of New York City and…